PoliticalGraveyard.com

 Fairchild, Hiram Orlando (1845-1925) — of Marinette, Marinette County, Wis.
 Born in 1845.
 Republican.
 Lawyer; Marinette County District Attorney; member of Wisconsin state assembly, 1883-86; Speaker of the Wisconsin State Assembly, 1885; delegate to Republican National Convention from Wisconsin, 1888.
 Died in 1925 (age about 80 years).
 Interment at Woodlawn Cemetery, Marinette, Wis.

-Fairchild, Jairus C. (1801-1862) — of Madison, Dane County, Wis.
-Born December 27, 1801.
+Fairchild, Jairus Cassius (1801-1862) — also known as Jairus C. Fairchild — of Madison, Dane County, Wis.
+Born in Granville, Washington County, N.Y., December 27, 1801.
 Democrat.
 Wisconsin state treasurer, 1848-52; mayor of Madison, Wis., 1856-57.
-Died July 18, 1862 (age 60 years, 203 days).
+Died, from a stroke of apoplexy, in Madison, Dane County, Wis., July 18, 1862 (age 60 years, 203 days).
 Interment at Forest Hill Cemetery, Madison, Wis.

-Political family: Fairchild family of Madison, Wisconsin.
+Political family: Fairchild family of Madison, Wisconsin (subset of the Four Thousand Related Politicians).

 Fairchild, John A. (1828-1903) — of Siskiyou County, Calif.
 Born in Mississippi, January 23, 1828.
 Rancher; member of California state assembly 28th District, 1867-69.
 Died in California, June 22, 1903 (age 75 years, 150 days).
 Interment at Evergreen Cemetery, Yreka, Calif.